7 Cheap Things to Do in Gatlinburg and the Smoky Mountains

 It doesn’t cost much money to have fun when you visit Gatlinburg, TN!
-In a previous article, we told you all about the awesome free things to do in Gatlinburg.
+We’ve told you all about the awesome free things to do in Gatlinburg.
 Now, we wanted to follow up with a guide to some of the best budget-friendly attractions in the area.
-Although they might not be free, these activities are definitely light on the wallet.
-Here are eight of the most popular cheap things to do in Gatlinburg and the Smoky Mountains.
+Although they might not be free, these activities are definitely light on the wallet and make having fun without overspending easy.
+Here are 7 of the most popular cheap things to do in Gatlinburg and the Smoky Mountains.

 1. Visit the Salt and Pepper Shaker Museum

 The Salt and Pepper Shaker Museum in Gatlinburg is home to over 20,000 pairs of salt and pepper shakers from all around the world!
-Admission to the museum is only $3 and that money is applied to any set of shakers purchased in the gift shop.
+You can see everything from animal salt and pepper shakers to NASA shakers .
+Admission to the museum is only $3, and that money is applied to any set of shakers purchased in the gift shop.
+This unique museum in Gatlinburg is also free for children 10 and under!

 2. Feed the Ducks at The Old Mill